jezzsantos/automate/docs/authoring.md

 - The `<LAUNCHPOINTNAME>` is the name of an existing launch point on the `--aschildof` element/collection.

 - The `--aschildof "{<ANEXPRESSION>}"` is only optional if you are deleting the launch point from the root element. `<ANEXPRESSION>` is an [Expression](reference.md#pattern-expressions) to an existing element/collection in the pattern.

+!!! example
+    Of the pattern: `automate edit delete-command-launchpoint "ALaunchPointName"`

+    Of an element: `automate edit delete-command-launchpoint "ALaunchPointName" --aschildof "{AnElementName}"`

 ## Publishing and deploying toolkits